faucetsdn/udmi/docs/specs/subblocks.md

 The _Subblocks API_ defines a high-level interface between UDMI core services and ancillary applications.
 These messages are similar to those used for device communication, but are Specifically segmented by designated _subblocks_ that partition functionality into atomic chunks.
-Specficialy, the subblock _state_/_config_ are a limited form of the overall device _state_/_config_, and only expose the relevant pieces.
+Specifically, the subblock _state_/_config_ are a limited form of the overall device _state_/_config_, and only expose the relevant pieces.

 The basic mode of this interface is a "read only" subscription to a PubSub topic (normally `udmi_target`) that then provides a complete view of updates as they flow through the system.
 For example, a cloud-to-device _config_ update would be published on this topic as a "update to device config."
-This level of visability should be sufficient to completely mirror the visible state of the system (barring issues like loss-of-message etc...).
+This level of visibility should be sufficient to completely mirror the visible state of the system (barring issues like loss-of-message etc...).

 The various _subblocks_ are detailed below.
 Each _subblock_ (or _subFolder_ if you're looking